DOI10.47051/UFTZ2364

 Spanish common names: Culebra ventripunteada marrón, hojarasquera café.

 Recognition: ♂♂ 63 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=39.4 cm. ♀♀ 80 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=54.4 cm..13 Coniophanes fissidens is a medium-sized snake that can be identified by having a brown dorsal coloration, a vertebral row of minute black spots (Fig. 1), and a yellowish to light reddish belly with with dark spots.14 The head differs slightly from the neck and has a light postocular stripe accompanied by small dark spots on the labial scales.2,4 This species differs from C. dromiciformis and R. decorata by having a spotted belly (immaculate or nearly so in the other two species).1,4,5
+Snout–vent length=54.4 cm..13 Coniophanes fissidens is a medium-sized snake that can be identified by having a brown dorsal coloration, a vertebral row of minute black spots (Fig. 1), and a yellowish to light reddish belly with dark spots.14 The head differs slightly from the neck and has a light postocular stripe accompanied by small dark spots on the labial scales.2,4 This species differs from C. dromiciformis and R. decorata by having a spotted belly (immaculate or nearly so in the other two species).1,4,5

 Figure showing an adult male individual of Coniophanes fissidens